JerrySwan/Astraiea/README.md

   doi = {10.1007/978-3-319-22183-0_29}
 }
 ```

-Astraiea is designed to comply with the seminal paper on statistical methods for software engineering [1].

 Astraiea takes as input either:
 * Two sets of results
 * A collection of programs for producing results